To report an emergency, 24/7

 LAKE VIEW RESERVOIR (RESERVOIR 113) RECONSTRUCTION

-Concept 1: Two zone reservoir with a single tower structure that serves both pressure zones.
+Two zone reservoir concept: A single tower structure serves both pressure zones.

 Lake View Reservoir (1320 Lake View Avenue) provides water storage and fire protection to a large portion of the Lake View Hill Neighborhood Association.
 It was built in 1938 to supply water to the Lake View Sanatorium.
 This reservoir is undersized and has reached the end of its useful life.
 We propose to construct a larger reservoir, as well as utilize the site to improve water storage to the remainder of the city’s north side.